 Staphylococcus aureus.
 But it may be caused by

 Other causes include:

-- Having a weak immune system (such as HIV or getting cancer treatment)
+- A weak immune system (such as HIV or

 Who is at risk for osteomyelitis?